In this article

 Here are some inspiring ideas for creating a unique student website project:

 - Share videos that your students make in class.
 Students can film themselves teaching classmates about an assigned topic, or interview a relative who lived through a historical event.
 Check out The Tech Advocate for 10 helpful tips for using student-created videos in your classroom.
-Uploading videos is included on sites with WordPress.com Premium and Business plans.
+Uploading videos is included on sites with WordPress.com Premium and plugin-enabled plans.

 - Create an online portfolio to display student work.
 This is a great way to build upon and share existing visual arts or science projects.